-ENCINITAS — A designated affordable home in Cardiff-by-the-Sea was sold to an investor and entered third-party escrow two weeks before the developer was authorized to advertise the sale, public records show, raising doubts as to whether the home was purchased legitimately under the terms of the city’s affordable housing agreement.
+ENCINITAS — A designated affordable home in Cardiff-by-the-Sea was sold to an investor and entered third-party escrow two weeks before the developer was authorized to begin advertising the house for sale, public records show, raising serious doubts as to whether the home was purchased legitimately under the terms of the city’s affordable housing agreement.

 After first notifying the city of its intent to sell the home via email on Aug.
 12, 2020, Kenneth Reed, a mortgage originator at Finance of America Mortgage, accepted a seller counteroffer from developer New Pointe Investment on Sept.
 30, 2020, to purchase the affordable home at 1412 Mackinnon, according to financial records and emails obtained by The Coast News via public records request.

 The Mackinnon property is one of two affordable homes at the center of a federal lawsuit alleging discriminatory and unlawful housing practices in Encinitas.

 Under the city’s affordable housing agreement, New Pointe had approximately two weeks remaining of a mandatory 60-day waiting period before it was permitted to start advertising the sale of the home, much less locking in a buyer.

 “Owner shall provide City with notice of not less than 60 days prior to advertising the availability of the unit of their intent to rent or sell the unit,” the agreement states.

 A “seller multiple counter offer” is a real estate tool allowing sellers to counter more than one offer to buy a property at a time.
 Once a buyer has signed and accepted the counter-proposal, the seller must sign the agreement to bind the contract.